 Strategic Innovation Fund

 The Strategic Innovation Fund is a federal program that provides funding to firms of all sizes across Canada’s industrial and technology sectors to support large-scale, transformative and collaborative projects valued at $10 million or higher.

 Scientific Research and Experimental Development Tax Incentive Program

-The federal Alberta Scientific Research and Experimental Development tax credit benefits businesses of all sizes across sectors that conduct research and development that will lead to new, improved or technologically advanced products or processes.
+The federal Scientific Research and Experimental Development tax incentive benefits businesses of all sizes across sectors that conduct research and development that will lead to new, improved or technologically advanced products or processes.